Sonalilipsa17375/TextTut/README.md

 ### Contribution

-We welcome contributions to improve TextTut!
+I welcome contributions to improve TextTut!
 Feel free to fork the repository and submit a pull request with your changes.
-Please follow general coding conventions and include a brief description of your modifications.

-### License

-This project is licensed under the MIT License.

-### Future Development

-* Implement additional text transformation functionalities (lowercase, change case, etc.).
-* Enhance text summarization by providing a brief summary of the text content.
-* Improve the user interface for better aesthetics and usability.